The Seven Sins of High-Altitude

 Don’t wait for things to go wrong and have to muddle through.
 Instead, come on a one day safety course which focuses on improving skills, avoiding problems and running through what to do if things do go wrong.

 It was mountaineering which first took me to remote parts of the world.
-There I had to overcome both logistical and physical challenges.
-The rewards could be unexpected; insights into places of the world I had never heard of before, local hospitality and the breathtaking stillness of the mountains on a perfect day.
+There I had to overcome both physical, as well as logistical, challenges.
+The rewards could be unexpected; insights into places of the world little heard about, local hospitality and the breath-taking stillness of the mountains on a perfect day.

 Leave No Trace principles are based on practices which minimise impact on the environment and are also respectful to other visitors.
 Twenty-one years ago, I spent almost a month learning… Are you breaking Leave No Trace principles without realising?